aws-amplify/amplify-js/docs/media/authentication_guide.md

     .then(user => console.log(user))
     .catch(err => console.log(err));

-// If MFA is enabled, confirm user signing
+// If MFA is enabled, sign-in should be confirmed with the congirmation code
 // `user` : Return object from Auth.signIn()
 // `code` : Confirmation code
 // `mfaType` : MFA Type e.g. SMS, TOTP.